unilincoln/RDM/researchtools.md

 		<h4>Researcher Dashboard</h4>

 		<p>By <a href="https://orbital.lincoln.ac.uk/signin?destination=https%3A%2F%2Forbital.lincoln.ac.uk%2F">signing in</a> to this site, you can see an overview of your research activity at the University of Lincoln, including funded projects recorded in the AMS.
-You can also record details of <em>un</em>funded projects, edit your staff profile and research interests, see details of publications held in the Lincoln Repository.</p>
+You can also record details of <em>un</em>funded projects, edit your staff profile and research interests, and see details of publications held in the Lincoln Repository.</p>

 		<p><a class="btn" href="https://orbital.lincoln.ac.uk/signin?destination=https%3A%2F%2Forbital.lincoln.ac.uk%2F"><i class="icon-chevron-right"></i> Sign in</a></p>